By Lindsey Rodrian

 For other backsplash options, Kathleen says, “Because the backsplash is not a lot of tile, this is one area you can splurge and pick a more expensive item without breaking the bank.
 Also, the backsplash is relatively easy to change, so you can follow a trend and change it out when the trend is out of style.”
 Larry adds, “Natural stones, metals, glass, and tile or a blend of all looks great.
 A well-done backsplash can pull in color and beauty at a reasonable price.”

 For those considering new kitchen flooring, Luxury Vinyl Planks (LVP) are all the rage.
-Boasting a cost-effective hard wood look, these planks are durable and water resistant-offering the best of both worlds.
+Boasting a cost-effective hardwood look, these planks are durable and water resistant-offering the best of both worlds.
 Of course, the distinction between Water resistant vs Waterproof Flooring is important so be sure to follow that link to learn more about the differences.
 “LVP is excellent for busy families with children and pets,” adds Sergio Morales, Manager at Big Bob’s Flooring.
-“The brand comes in different shades (Sergio says gray is in for all hard surfaces including tile, hardwood, and vinyl) and the tile planks are longer and wider to replicate the wood look-giving it more character.”
+“It comes in different shades (Sergio says gray is in for all hard surfaces including tile, hardwood, and vinyl) and the tile planks are longer and wider to replicate the wood look-giving it more character.”
+If you’re getting a new kitchen, top quality vinyl plank flooring is a great option for you!

 Tech Savvy Appliances